Would you like to visit Ancona? Today, come and discover this small Italian jewel, county seat of the Marche, that faces the sea.

 The Duomo of Ancona, completed in 1017, is a medieval church that blends Roman and Byzantine styles into itself.
 It stands on the top of the Guasco hill – where once stood a mighty Greek acropolis – founded by the Dorians of Syracuse, one of the ethnic groups of ancient Greece.
 For this reason, inside the cathedral it is possible to admire the base of a Doric temple dedicated to the goddess Aphrodite.
 Thanks to its position it dominates the whole city and the gulf below, giving visitors one of the best panoramic views.

-Music, arts and culture: activities suitable for everyone
+Activities suitable for everyone

 During the summer months Ancona organizes many events, suitable for all ages.
 The old port is the beating heart of the local nightlife, where you can spend pleasant evenings in many clubs or attend concerts organized by the city during the months of July and August.